Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Israeli military data and expert analysis, Iran has launched about 700 medium-range ballistic missiles (MRBMs) at Israel in the past 14 months, leaving Iran with between 300 and 1,300 of these weapons in its arsenal.

-In addition to the number that has been launched, Iran’s missile arsenal is also expected to be “depleted” somewhat by the intense airstrikes that have lasted for the past five days by Israel.
+In addition to the number that has been launched, Iran’s missile arsenal is also believed to have been “depleted” somewhat by the intense airstrikes that have lasted for the past five days by Israel.
 The Israel Defense Forces (IDF) said it had targeted at least a third of Iran’s surface-to-surface missile launchers – which are used to launch MRBMs.

 According to some Israeli sources, the country's air force is currently facing little significant resistance from Iran, while Iran's nighttime missile attacks on Israeli cities appear to be showing signs of decreasing.